 - The Cotswold hills are full of wonderful trails, from easy circular routes through to walking the Cotswold Way.

 - The Severn Valley, including the Severn Way Walk.
 Waterways of Gloucestershire include; The River Severn, River Wye, Gloucester To Sharpness Canal, River Avon In Tewkesbury, Stroudwater navigation and even the source of the River Thames at Thames Head near Cirencester.

 - Walks in nature reserves & country parks such as on Robinswood Hill.

 - There are many circular walks in Gloucestershire.
 Many of these walks start at pubs or restaurants.

 - Longer walking Holidays Such as “The Cotswold Way” & “The Severn Way”

-Coleford & Wye Valley
+Coleford & Wye Valley Circular Walk

 Details of a circular route starting off in Coleford in the Forest of Dean and heading towards the River Wye.
 The route includes walking part of the Wye Valley at Redbrook and upstream to Monmouth.
 Route Details…

 The River and Wye Valley AONB A Beautiful River Walk

 A journal of a walk from Coleford to Symonds Yat and then downstream through the Wye Valley AONB.
-This route is very special and the scenery is stunning and lots of opportunities to see wildlife.
+This route is very special, and the scenery is stunning and lots of opportunities to see wildlife.
 Route Details…

 The Gloucester to Sharpness Canal has many great walking routes to enjoy, the area around Saul Junction is pretty special and is near the small River Frome.
 There are many narrowboats passing, wild birds to watch and even a cafe to enjoy refreshments.
 Route Details…